March 19, 2013

 Adopting from an Animal Shelter or Rescue Group

-Did you know that shelters and rescues—large and small—always have a great selection of animals looking for new homes?
-You can find cats and dogs, birds and small animals and even horses and livestock.
+Did you know that shelters and rescues always have a great selection of animals looking for new homes?
+You can find cats, dogs, birds, small animals, even horses and livestock.

-In fact, any type of animal available for sale at your local pet store or at a breeder is probably waiting for adoption in a nearby shelter or rescue.
-You only have to take a look.
-Thanks to the Shelter Pet Project, it's become easier than ever to find shelters and rescue groups.
+In fact, any type of animal available for sale at your local pet store or from a breeder is probably waiting for adoption in a nearby shelter or rescue.

 Why choose a shelter or rescue group?

-- 6–8 million pets end up in shelters each year; half of those will probably not be adopted.
+- 6–8 million animals end up in shelters each year, half of which will probably not be adopted.

 - 25 percent of pets in shelters are purebreds.
 Breed-specific rescue groups always have purebred dogs and puppies looking for new homes.

 - Most pets end up homeless through no fault of their own—"moving" and "landlord issues" are the top reasons people give for relinquishing their pets, meaning shelters and rescue groups are full of wonderful, family-ready pets.